cerner/terra-core/packages/terra-list/docs/ListSubsection.md

 # List Subsection

-The list subsection component provides the ability to display subsection headers and collapse a subsection within a logical group.
+The list subsection component creates a subsection header and layouts it out with the passed child list items.
+The subsection provides the ability to display and collapse a subsection within a logical group.
 The list subsection will render as a flat list.

 ## Usage